tarwn/lessthandot-hugo/blogs/content/posts/2012-04-10-columnstore-index-index-statistics.md

 Columnstore indexes cannot use a seek operator so the only information that is valued here is the scans counts and the last scan.
 This is an important piece of information when tuning an execution plan.
 Normal tuning practices will force someone to look to obtain a seek operator but with columnstore indexing, the segments are always scanned given how they are stored.
 With this, the index can be reviewed periodically to determine if the index is performing an actual use to the database.
 Columnstore indexes use compression by default making them perform better but they still take space in the database.
 If the index is not being used, it should be treated like any other index and consider its removal.
 Now, typically the columnstore index would be an OLAP based object (data warehouse).
 With OLAP systems, queries may be run once a month or even once a year.
-With OLTP or transactional based systems, an index’s value has a slightly different measurement.
-If the index isn’t used in days, it is flagged as a possible index to be removed.
+With OLTP or transactional based systems, an index's value has a slightly different measurement.
+If the index isn't used in days, it is flagged as a possible index to be removed.
 Again, this all becomes a result of a formula created based on the specific databases use.
 The formula cannot be written and broadcasted in a static form.
-One index that is used once a month may be so valuable that is requires the added resources to maintain on a highly transactional table; while another index that is run once a month doesn’t share the value.
+One index that is used once a month may be so valuable that is requires the added resources to maintain on a highly transactional table; while another index that is run once a month doesn't share the value.
 Other methods such as creating the index prior to running the query that the index will benefit the execution plan generated by the optimizer may be an overall better solution.

 **Move Index DMV Results**

-Although operational_stats will return and retain columnstore index information, the returned results will be zeros so there isn’t much value unfortunately.
+Although operational_stats will return and retain columnstore index information, the returned results will be zeros so there isn't much value unfortunately.

 sql
 SELECT * FROM sys.dm_db_index_operational_stats(DB_ID(), OBJECT_ID('dbo.FactInternetSales_VLT'), NULL, NULL);